Milestones in Project Management: What You Need to Know to Stay On Task

 You want to be able to look at a specific metric to know what you’re doing and to know that it’s right.
 If you reach the deadline for a milestone and realize you haven’t achieved everything you should have you know that you need to step up a little in order to get on track by the next milestone.
 Then, when the next milestone rolls around you can do the same thing.
 You can see if you’re on track, behind schedule, or ahead of schedule.
 That way, you know what you need to achieve by the time you reach the next milestone and the next until you get to your ultimate deadline.

 If you didn’t have milestones you would only have a start date and a deadline.
 And that means you wouldn’t know as you were working through your project whether you were going to finish on time.
 At least, you wouldn’t know how you were doing until the deadline was right around the corner and you suddenly realized that you had a ton of additional work to do.
-In that case, you would find yourself scrambling to try and get the project completed by the deadline and you might not be able to make it or you might not do the quality of work you know you could have done.
+In that case, you would find yourself scrambling to try and get the gantt completed by the deadline and you might not be able to make it or you might not do the quality of work you know you could have done.

 With milestones, you don’t have to feel so overwhelmed all at the end.
 You can reach the milestone and do a quick and thorough inventory of where you are and where you need to be.
 Then, you can make a plan for what you’re going to do going forward.
 If you’re already on track or ahead of schedule you can continue doing what you’re doing.
 If you’re falling behind, however, you’ll know that you need to pick up the pace and you can spread the tasks you need out over the rest of the time.